Donna164/Data-Analyst--Portfolio/README.md

 **Goal**: determine what is more effective between 2 advertisings in terms of monetization, then choose the winner to be displayed in apps, aiming to bringing about more revenue while ensuring good experiences for users

-**Description**: ABN test was conducted on 2 advertising options with the same type for 4 days.
+**Description**: ABN test was conducted on 2 advertising options with the same type, but different rewards for 4 days.
 The user base for this campaign is mainly in the 4 countries, having certain similar patterns and behaviors while using apps.
 After that, the data analysis was performed to check the significance, make comparision in performance between 3 options

 **Skills**: Statiscial techniques and analysis, SQL, Python